rkrahulsh001/Panopta-/Conclusion doc.md

 - Affordable pricing for teams just starting.
 - **Best For**: Teams needing robust alerting and on-call management.

-### **Recommendation**
-Opsgenie is ideal for teams requiring flexible, customizable alerts, a strong escalation policy, and integration with other monitoring tools.
-Its ease of use and budget-friendly pricing make it a great option for growing DevOps teams.

 ---

 ## 2. **PagerDuty**
-### **Best For**
 - Large enterprises or complex IT environments
 - Teams with advanced incident response needs, including post-mortems and escalation policies
 - Organizations using a wide variety of tools (700+ integrations available)